open-tale/open-tale.github.io/_docs/04-challenges.md

 5 enemies at the same time, apply the Disadvantage modifier **and** decrease the AP by 3 (5 - 2);

-* Close-range attacks can hit as many targets within the 1m range as intended;
+* Close-range attacks can hit as many targets within the 1 du range as intended;

 * Long-range attacks can only hit more than one character if they are perfectly aligned;